ocaml/v3.ocaml.org-rescript/README.md

 - Isabella Leandersson (OCaml Labs)
 - Anil Madhavapeddy (University of Cambridge)

+The documentation generation portion is courtesy of the odoc development team, with the site generation done by:
+- Jon Ludlam (OCaml Labs)
+- Jules Aguillon (Tarides)
+- Lucas Pluvinage (Tarides)

 Major decisions will be taken by an ocaml.org steering committee:
 (TBD, but a set to propose is below along with role positions)
 - Ashish Agarwal